Michael van Gerwen: 2018

-His next televised tournament was the Masters, where he took his fourth consecutive win at the tournament beating his compatriot Raymond van Barneveld in the final with a 105 average, after earlier wins over Gary Anderson, James Wade and Kim Huybrechts.
+His next televised tournament was the Masters, where he took his fourth consecutive win at the tournament beating Raymond van Barneveld in the final after earlier wins over Gary Anderson, James Wade and Kim Huybrechts.
 At the first Pro Tour event of 2018, UK Open Qualifier 1, he beat Michael Smith in the final, averaging 105 for the tournament.
 He took his hundredth PDC singles title at the next UK Open Qualifier with a win over Darren Webster in the final, becoming the second player to do so after Phil Taylor.
 He lost at the quarter final stage of the third qualifier to Smith, putting his earnings from the qualifiers over £20,000.
 Despite sitting out the final three qualifiers, his performances at the first three events was enough for him to top the UK Open Order of Merit and enter at the third round of the tournament.
 Drawn against Jeffrey de Zwaan, he lost 8–10 with a 96 average.
 This was the first time since 2012 he exited before the quarter final stage at the tournament, and the first time he lost his first match of a televised tournament since the World Grand Prix the year prior.

-After sitting out both Players Championship 3 and Players Championship 4, he returned to form with his third Players Championship of the year and sixth 2018 title overall with a 6–2 victory over Chris Dobey in Players Championship 5.
-On the following day, he lost to Jermaine Wattimena in Players Championship 6, his earliest loss since he was beaten by Vincent van der Voort at the same stage of Players Championship 19 in 2017.
+He achieved a 6–2 victory over Chris Dobey in Players Championship 5.

 At the first European Tour event of 2018, the European Darts Open, he took his 21st European Tour title with an 8–7 victory over Peter Wright.
-Van Gerwen and Wright would play each other again in the final of the 2018 German Darts Grand Prix, with van Gerwen prevailing once again by a scoreline of 8–5.
+Van Gerwen and Wright would play each other again in the final of the 2018 German Darts Grand Prix, with Van Gerwen prevailing once again by a scoreline of 8–5.
 It was his 22nd European Tour title.

-After sitting out of Players Championships 7 and 8 he attempted to win his third European Tour title of the season but was beaten in the quarter-finals 2–6 by Ian White.
-He pulled out of the Austrian Open (the 4th European Tour event) but then returned to winning ways in Players Championship 9 by beating Scott Taylor 6–4 in the final.
+He won Players Championship 9 by beating Scott Taylor 6–4 in the final.
 Van Gerwen played in the 10th Players Championship where he was beaten 4–6 by Jonny Clayton in the quarter-finals.